pojosontheweb/rjar/src/main/doc/README.txt

   bash$ rjar

-... you should see the usage message, which means everything should be ok !
+... you should see the usage message, which means everything is ok !